euler-xyz/euler-contracts/docs/limits.md

 `uint112`

+* Maximum sane amount (result of balanceOf) for external tokens
 * Uniswap2 limits token amounts to this
 * Spec: For an 18 decimal token, more than a million billion tokens (1e15)

+## debt amounts

+`uint144`

+* Maximum sane amount for debts
+* Packs together with an amount in a single storage slot
+* Spec: Should hold the maximum possible amount (uint112) but scaled by another 9 decimal places (for the internal debt precision)
+  * Actual: 2e16

 ## interestRate